Updated: Dec 16, 2020

 The Father uses time/cycles/seasons to test our understanding, but we usually just see this as a “desert” experience.

 I recall reading a story about the initiation rites of one North American Indian tribe.
-When the time for a young boy to become a warrior, he would be taken into the deep woods, where he was told he would have to remain alone all night, without weapons, and without anyone to be with him.
+When the time for a young boy to become a warrior, he would be taken into the deep woods by his father, where he was told he would have to remain alone all night, without weapons, and without anyone to be with him.

 As the dark night went on all sorts of fears began to encompass him.
 He knew if he gave in and fled the forest, he would fail.
 But if he remained alone all night until the breaking of dawn, he would pass.
 The young man fought his inner fears and stayed on through the night.
 As day broke, he saw a figure dimly in the woods not too far from him.
 As he peered closer he was astonished to see it was his father.
 He had stood on watch for his son all through the night, out of sight, but there nevertheless.

 Such wilderness tests (“dry times”) are for us a TEST not to be endured like the young warrior, but for us to REST in.
 When we have learnt to rest in the test then we shall advance in our maturity with the Father.
 Times like these seem to come in waves or patterns or cycles.
 I find that they usually follow a revelation of some kind.
 Notice how Moses and the Israelites receive a revelation from the Lord and then are put to the test.
 Or Jesus, when after the revelation and confirmation of His messiahship, He is tested in the desert.
 (Luke 4:1)